JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 	- Should have a new edition every year for Atomicon
 - Atomic Writing Workshop
 	- Bird by Bird by Anne Lammot
+- An advancement system based on individualization instead of categorization.
+	- Could be modeled off of what was presented in [[Principles by Ray Dalio]].

 ## Questions